Every Day Is Earth Day!

-I’ve been reading this timeless classic, The Lorax, to my students since my first year of teaching.
-The book provides so many vital messages about what will happen to our environment if we don’t take care of it.
-The students see firsthand how harmful pollution is to our air and water quality.
+I’ve been reading the timeless classic The Lorax to my students since my first year of teaching.
+The book provides so many vital messages about what will happen to our environment if we don't take care of it.
+The students see first-hand how harmful pollution is to our air and water quality.
 They experience the sadness of how the animals and nature are affected by others' greed.
 My favorite part of the book is the ending because it sends a clear message to the children that by taking care of the earth, they are our hope for the future.

 After reading the book, have your students make their own Truffula trees and write what happens at the beginning, middle, and end of the story.
 I hand drew patterns of the Truffula treetops for the students to trace and cut out.
 They can cut and color their own tree trunks using any scraps of yellow paper.
 The mustache is optional!